Olu-segun/zenquotes-automated-quote-email-platform/README.md

-# Zenquotes Automated Email Platform.
+# 🧠 MindFuel – Automated Daily Inspirational Quote Emailer

 ## 📌 Project Overview
-🧠 MindFuel – Automated Daily Inspirational Quote Emailer This project is an automated email system designed to send daily inspirational quotes to active subscribers.
+This project is an automated email system designed to send daily inspirational quotes to active subscribers.
 It fetches a quote, retrieves subscriber information, sends personalized emails, and logs all delivery results for tracking and debugging.

 ## 🚀 Features